 Social media is your friend when it comes to gathering supplies for your classroom on a dime!

 Not social media savvy?
 No problem!
 Check out these suggestions for stretching your teacher dollar:

 A beautifully furnished and impeccably decorated classroom, fully stocked with desired materials, only supplements the most important resource that comes free with your new classroom: you!
 Student learning begins and ends with your teaching practices, and student success can happen with or without everything that exists in your dream classroom.

 Here are two additional resources to inspire your thinking:20 Best Money-Saving Tips for Teachers35 Ways to Make and Save Money as a Teacher

-Dr. Becky Clark is a former classroom teacher and K-5 Instructional Coach.
+Dr. Clark is a former classroom teacher and K-5 Instructional Coach.
 Currently, she serves as an Assistant Professor of Education for Liberty University and an Adjunct Professor of Instructional Practice for Lipscomb University.
 In these roles, she works to prepare undergraduate, graduate, and doctoral students for their careers in education.

-Mrs. Lauren Hawks is a classroom teacher with experience teaching both second and fourth grades.
+Mrs. Hawks is a classroom teacher with experience teaching both second and fourth grades.
 She started her teaching career at a rural K–8 school in Franklin, Tennessee, where creating a dynamic classroom environment was crucial to engaging her students and cultivating their success.